sam-alston/library_app/README.md

 Stores links to communication hubs for the team.

 ### alpha
-The alpha layout editor
+The alpha layout editor.

-### load-demo
-Contains scripts to create, populate DB and project structure to load furniture to floor 1 layout 1.

 ### source
 Contains current build of project.
-Not up-to-date.